MicrosoftDocs/memdocs/sccm/core/plan-design/network/schema-extensions.md

 > [!NOTE]
 >
->  The  schema extensions might include attributes and classes that are carried forward from previous versions of the product but not used by System Center Configuration Manager.
+>  The  schema extensions might include attributes and classes that are carried forward from previous versions of the product but not used by Configuration Manager.
 For example:
 >
 >
 > - Attribute: cn=MS-SMS-Site-Boundaries
 >   -   Class: cn=MS-SMS-Server-Locator-Point

-You can ensure the preceding lists are current by viewing the **ConfigMgr_ad_schema.LDF** file from the **\SMSSETUP\BIN\x64** folder of the System Center Configuration Manager installation media.
+You can ensure the preceding lists are current by viewing the **ConfigMgr_ad_schema.LDF** file from the **\SMSSETUP\BIN\x64** folder of the Configuration Manager installation media.